MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ManagementScope.md

 ```

 ### -Exclusive
 The Exclusive switch specifies that the role should be an exclusive scope.
+You don't need to specify a value with this switch.

 When you create exclusive management scopes, only users or universal security groups (USG) assigned exclusive scopes that contain objects to be modified can access those objects.
 Users or USGs that aren't assigned an exclusive scope that contains the objects immediately lose access to those objects.